 |Premature withdrawal||Upon unemployment for more than 2 months; for purchase of construction of a house; medical purposes; the marriage of self or a dependent person; repayment of a loan.||Allowed after completion of the 7th year of account opening.|

-While both these schemes instill a habit to save among individuals, they operate through these different rules and regulations that one must be aware of before contributing to them.
+While both these schemes instil a habit to save among individuals, they operate through different rules and regulations that one must be aware of before contributing to them.